Ragtor/bitcoin-electrumx-docker/README.md

 ```
 docker-compose up -d
 ```
 should be enough.

+However, for security best practices, it is recommended to first change the `RPC_PASSWORD` and `RPC_AUTH` variables in `.env` (generate your own credentials [here](https://jlopp.github.io/bitcoin-core-rpc-auth-generator/)).
-If you want, you can customize the donation address in `docker-compose.yml` and the `volumes/elx_data/banner.txt` file first.
+If you want, you can customize the donation address in `docker-compose.yml` and the `volumes/elx_data/banner.txt` file.

 To stop, run `docker-compose down`.
 All data is persisted to your hard drive.